- Photos & Map

 Directions & Parking facilities

-Göschenen is directly connected to the A2 highway and is therefore very easy to reach.
+Göschenen is directly connected to the A2 motorway and is therefore very easily accessible.

-There are plenty of parking options at the train station in Göschenen and in the village at the Coop.
-Alternatively, you can park in Andermatt and take the train to Göschenen.
+There are many parking options at the station in Göschenen and also in the village near Coop.
+Alternatively, you can also park in Andermatt and take the train to Göschenen.

-Göschenen is very well served by train connections from Ticino, Andermatt and Central Switzerland in general.
-The timetable is as follows: SBB timetable
+Göschenen is very well connected by train from Ticino as well as Andermatt and generally from Central Switzerland.
+The timetable is as follows: SBB Timetable

 Additional information